ZsokaB/RunBuddy/README.md

 # 🏃‍♀️ RunBuddy – A Mobile App for Beginner Runners

-Acting as a virtual personal trainer, RunBuddy helps beginner runners take their first steps and reach their goals—starting with 5 km and progressing to 10 km.
+Acting as a virtual personal trainer, RunBuddy helps beginner runners take their first steps and reach their goals, starting with 5 km and progressing to 10 km.
 With training plans, GPS tracking, and personalized suggestions, the app encourages users to make running a regular part of their daily routine.

 ## 🛠 Tech Stack